urieltan/tp/docs/DeveloperGuide.md

 * After updating the model, the `LogicManager` will call the sorage to save the file.
 * If all are successful, `ShowTagCommand` will return a `CommandResult` with a successful message to the UI.

-The following sequence diagram shows how the `ShowTagContactCommand` works, The sequence diagrams for `ShowTagEventCommand` and `ShowTagTodoCommand` are very similar to the diagram below with minor differences in the type of ShowTagCommand returned and function called to update the model.
+The following sequence diagram shows how the `ShowTagContactCommand` works.
+The sequence diagrams for `ShowTagEventCommand` and `ShowTagTodoCommand` are very similar to the diagram below with minor differences in the type of ShowTagCommand returned and function called to update the model.